Siemens-Healthineers/K2s/addons/security/README.md

 k2s.cluster.local
 ```

-## Services used
+## Components used

-This addon installs services needed to secure the network communication by configuration.
+This addon installs workloads needed to secure the network communication by configuration.
 This includes:

 - [cert-manager](https://cert-manager.io/) - services for certificate provisioning and renewing, based on annotations. `cert-manager` observes these annotations and automates obtaining and renewing certificates.

 - [keycloak](https://www.keycloak.org/) - services for identity and access management. `keycloak` provides user federation, strong authentication, user management, fine-grained authorization, and more.

+- [trust-manager](https://cert-manager.io/docs/trust/trust-manager/) - trust-manager is a small Kubernetes operator which reduces the overhead of managing TLS trust bundles in your clusters, providing a much quicker way to update trust stores when they need to change.

 - [linkerd](https://linkerd.io/) - service mesh implementation. `linkerd` adds security, observability, and reliability to any Kubernetes cluster.